aws/aws-sam-cli/designs/sam_build_cmd.rst

 #.
 Built artifacts should "just work" with ``sam local`` and ``sam package`` suite of commands

 #.
-Ability to provide arbitrary build scripts for each Lambda Function runtime.
+Ability to provide arbitrary build commands for each Lambda Function runtime.
 This will either override the built-in
    default or add build support for languages/tools that SAM CLI does not support (ex: java+gradle).

 #.
 Opt-in to building native dependencies that can run on AWS Lambda using Docker.